-eLucidate is the journal of the UK electronic information Group.
-It is published three times per volume, around spring, summer and winter.
+eLucidate is the journal of the UK Electronic Information Group.
+It is usually published four times each year, around March, June, September and December.
 It aims to keep members up to date with developments and innovations in the digital information industry, considering the impact on information professionals and consumers of e-information.

 UKeiG encourages the submission of articles, reports and reviews about any of the topics covered by the journal.
-These include electronic resource awareness, information management, digital/information literacy, effective information retrieval and search technologies, intranets, social media, open access, e-publishing and e-industry research and development.
+These include: electronic resource awareness, information management, digital/information literacy, effective information retrieval and search technologies, intranets, social media, open access, e-publishing and e-industry research and development.
 UKeiG can't pay contributors, but you will retain your copyright and will be able to republish your work elsewhere.